clarkio/vulnerable-app/README.md

 # vulnerable-app & attacker-app
 There are two applications within this repository that were generated from the HotTowel Angular generator.
 The main one is the `vulnerable-app` which is found in the `/src` folder.
 This application was built intentionally built out with vulnerabilities to easily demonstrate how they are performed by an attacker.
 The secondary application is the `attacker-app` found in the `/attacker-app` folder and it was built out to assist in demonstrating an attacker's website that is exploiting the vulnerabilities in the `vulnerable-app`.

+## Requirements
+1. Node.js v4.2.x
+2. NPM v3.10.x
+> Straying from these versions may result in unanticipated behavior and it cannot be guaranteed the app will produce the expected results.

 ## How to Run Both Apps
 1. Open your terminal and `cd` to the root folder for this repository
 2. Run `gulp serve-dev` to spin up the `vulnerable-app`